 - Career Highlights

-- Coordinator of the College Writing Center
+- Founder of the College Writing Center and the Slam Poetry program

 - Head editor of The Tenth Rasa: An Anthology of Indian Nonsense (Penguin, 2007)